KestrelComputer/polaris/docs/block-diagram.md

 and recognizing to external CPU events.
 Control signals eminating from the *State Decode* unit are elided for clarity.

-## I Port

-The processor uses the **I Port** to fetch new instructions to execute.

-## D Port

-The processor uses the **D Port** to fetch or store data to memory.
-Note that the memory space accessed on this port need not be the same as that of the I port.

-## C Port

-This port allows the processor access to application-specific CSRs.

 ## Harvard vs Von Neumann Configurations

 If the I port accesses its own memory,